 Ongoing development has been smoother and more effective.

-Organized Living has continued to extend their pattern library.
+Organized Living has continued to extend their design system.
 In addition, Sparkbox recently was asked to add and modify patterns.
-We were able to do so efficiently and under budget thanks to how solid the pattern library has remained during the continued efforts of the Organized Living team.
+We were able to do so efficiently and under budget thanks to how solid the design system has remained during the continued efforts of the Organized Living team.

 When you combine smart, flexible teams with solid plans and modular frameworks, powerful solutions are born.
-Organized Living embraced the flexibility of a pattern library and married it with a powerful, modular CMS.
-And by learning together, the Organized Living team is able to effectively plan and execute pattern library extensions to build a successful future.
+Organized Living embraced the flexibility of a design system and married it with a powerful, modular CMS.
+And by learning together, the Organized Living team is able to effectively plan and execute design system extensions to build a successful future.